-Trinidad State Junior College Behavioral Intervention Team is a cross-functional group that is dedicated to offering a proactive and planned approach to the identification, prevention, assessment, management and reduction of behavioral threats to the safety and wellbeing of our campus communities.
+Trinidad State College Behavioral Intervention Team is a cross-functional group that is dedicated to offering a proactive and planned approach to the identification, prevention, assessment, management and reduction of behavioral threats to the safety and wellbeing of our campus communities.
 The team meets regularly to review referrals brought forward by faculty, staff and students regarding behaviors that can be concerning, disruptive or threatening.
 We recognize that these behaviors can sometimes impede ones own or others ability to function successfully and safely.

 Members of BIT include representation from Student Support Services, Faculty, Housing, Programing, Special Populations, Student Conduct, Law Enforcement and Advising/Counseling Services.
+Additional members are included in meeting as necessary.

 BIT reviews each case individually and gathers information to make recommendations for compassionate intervention strategies that may include connecting the student to campus and community resources.